 The biggest reason a lot of people are dissatisfied with themselves is that they constantly keep comparing themselves to all the millionaires and celebrities with the fast cars and big homes.
 Having ambition and the drive to succeed is very important.
 But it does not always have to follow the conventional meaning of either word.

-And it especially shouldn’t take precedence over your own well-being.
+And it especially should not take precedence over your own well-being.
 Self-love has become a somewhat overused term, but it is still a powerful tool.
 It can help you to be kinder and more validating to yourself.
 This will jumpstart your journey to growth with a better understanding of who you really are.

-Be Open To New Opportunities and Experiences
+Be Open To New Opportunities And Experiences

 Another reason people often become upset with where they are in life is resentment over all the opportunities they missed.
 In some cases, there are valid reasons to decline an opportunity, such as having to move away from your dependents or spouse.
 But in most cases, people decline exciting new opportunities out of fear.
 Sometimes they are afraid to step outside the comfort of what they already know.
 Sometimes they are counterintuitively afraid of succeeding at a potential opportunity.

-Work on Dedicating More Time to Friends and Family
+Work On Dedicating More Time To Friends And Family

-Self-growth doesn’t have to be a silo of change enclosed within yourself.
+Self-growth does not have to be a silo of change enclosed within yourself.
 We are human, after all, and that means we are inherently social creatures.
 When you get too caught up in your everyday grind, it is often easy to lose sight of the things that matter the most: friends and family.

 This is not just a way to meet your social, romantic, or intellectual needs.
 These same people are most likely to be your support system as well.
 Make sure you surround yourself with healthy and supportive individuals that you can turn to in time of need.
 And it goes without saying that you should offer them the same in whatever capacity you can.
 That means allocating more time to the people that matter.

-Start Taking Better Care of Your Body and Diet
+Start Taking Better Care Of Your Body And Diet

 Obviously, the effects will begin to show after a few months, and the compliments and external validation will serve to boost your self-esteem too.